-Hammell appointed new Motherwell manager
+Hammell appointed Motherwell manager

 - Alexander leaves Motherwell after European exit

-Hammell, who is also the club's record European appearance holder, retired from playing in 2018 to head up the Motherwell youth setup that he and the likes of James McFadden and Stephen Pearson once emerged from.
+Hammell, who is also the club's record European appearance holder, retired from playing in 2018 to head the Motherwell youth set-up that he and the likes of James McFadden and Stephen Pearson once emerged from.

 Despite finishing fifth in the Scottish Premiership last season under Alexander, unrest among supporters over performances was compounded by a Europa Conference League exit to Sligo Rovers last month, resulting in his departure.